 V. Art Merit Scoring

+In 2018, AFSA will award one Art Merit scholarship and up to four honorable mentions.
 The Art Merit scoring follows the same general format of the Academic Merit scoring.
-However, standardized test scores and GPA's are not factored into the Art Merit scoring (other than to verify a 2.0 GPA) since this award was instituted to recognize students who excel in the arts but are not necessarily academically gifted.
+However, standardized test scores and GPA's are not factored into the Art Merit scoring (other than to verify a 2.75 GPA) since this award was instituted to recognize students who excel in the arts but are not necessarily academically gifted.
 The Art Merit panel judges score individually the student's application and submitted art.
 Then the four-person judging panel meets as a group to review their scores.
-The scoring criteria used in 2016 will be:
+The scoring criteria used in 2018 will be: